-Upon graduating from high school in 1983, Moby attended the University of Connecticut to study philosophy.
-He dropped out after just one year, though, in order to pursue his budding music career full time.
-Throughout the mid-1980s Moby tried desperately to kick-start his music career.
-He worked at a record store in Darien; played in local bands like Caeli Soul and Gin Train; and started DJing for local nightclubs.
-It was as a DJ that Moby first started to achieve success, and he began performing gigs at various nightclubs.
+Upon graduating from high school in 1983, Moby attended the University of Connecticut, where he studied philosophy.
+He dropped out after just one year, though, in order to pursue his budding music career full-time.
+Throughout the mid-1980s, Moby tried desperately to kick-start his music career.
+He worked at a record store in Darien, played in local bands like Caeli Soul and Gin Train, and started DJing for local nightclubs.
+It was as a DJ that Moby first began to achieve success, performing gigs at various nightclubs.

-In 1995, Moby released his first full-length techno album, Everything is Wrong, and the record quickly became both a commercial and critical success.
-He followed in 1996 with a punk rock album, Animal Rights, and in 1997 with I Like to Score, a collection of his music that has been featured in various films.
-Moby then achieved worldwide fame and success with his 1999 album, Play.
-The album sold over 9 million copies worldwide, and featured the hit singles "Natural Blues" and "Porcelain," sold more than 9 million copies worldwide.
+In 1995, Moby released his first full-length techno album, Everything is Wrong, which was quickly deemed both a commercial and critical success.
+He followed in 1996 with a punk rock album, Animal Rights, and in 1997 with I Like to Score, a collection of his music featured in various films.
+Moby went on to garner worldwide fame with the release of his 1999 album, Play.
+The album, featuring the hit singles "Natural Blues" and "Porcelain," sold more than 9 million copies worldwide.

-Alongside his music career, Moby has received widespread publicity for his religious faith and animal rights activism.
-He is very public about his deep Christian faith, something he says he discovered in the mid-1980s.
-"In about 1985 I read the teachings of Christ and was instantly struck by the idea that Christ was somehow divine," he remembers.
-"When I say I love Christ and love the teachings of Christ I mean that in the most simple and naive way.
+Outside of his music career, Moby is known for being very public about his deep Christian faith, which, he says, he discovered in the mid-1980s.
+"In about 1985 I read the teachings of Christ and was instantly struck by the idea that Christ was somehow divine," he once stated.
+"When I say I love Christ and love the teachings of Christ, I mean that in the most simple and naive way.
 I'm not saying I'm right."